Unreal-Dan/RekordBoxSongExporter/README.md

 The 2 second delay is a result of OBS polling the chatlog file, the file is updated instantaneously by the Song Exporter module as soon as you fade into the track.

-Simply configure the paths in the program, compile it, and run the Launcher.

 The Launcher will launch RekordBox and inject a module which hooks two functions, one function is called anytime the play/cue button is pressed on a track, and the other function is called anytime the 'master' deck switches in Rekordbox.